not-the-twiggs-youre-looking-for/twiggs-digital-garden/src/site/notes/01_Navigation/Welcome to Twiggs Digital Graden!.md

 If you're here that means that you've stumbled into my "everything" vault.
 It is here that I hold all of the information, thoughts and opinions that have accumulated and will accumulate over my life *(at least to the degree that I'm comfortable sharing)*.

 **I write** (read: [[02-Working on/Atomic Notes/Rapidly dumping info with Voice-to-text and AI-editing to make notes fast\|rapidly dump down text using my voice and correction tools]]) **about almost anything** that strikes my fancy.
-Such as [[02-Working on/Atomic Notes/Twiggs Interests and Hobbies\|about my interests]], travels and things I've learned through university or throughout life.
+Such as my hobbies, travels and things I've learned through university or throughout life.

 While these writings mostly in the public eye, most are written for myself, [[02-Working on/Atomic Notes/My notes need to be this to be effective\| based on Matuschaks principles]] and organized in a philosophy similar to [[02-Working on/Atomic Notes/Atomic notes\|atomic notes]] with  the entire structure of this is inspired heavily by Andy Matuschak [^1] and Gwern's[^2] blogs.
 The goal is to one day, be an equally binge-worth source of information as them.